odpi/egeria-connector-integration-event-schema/CODE_OF_CONDUCT.md

 ----
-License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the ODPi Egeria project.
+License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the  Egeria project.